fatfisz/floox/README.md

 npm install floox --save
 ```

-Floox 2 makes use of ES6 data structures, e.g. `WeakMap`, so ensure you have those too.
+Floox 2 makes use of ES6 data structures, e.g. `WeakMap`, so make sure you have those too.

 ## Backstory

-I was using Floox for a few months and I soon found out that there were some serious problems with it.
+I had been using Floox for a few months and I soon found out that there were some serious problems with it.
 The `StateFromStoreMixin` mixin was useless in the isomorphic website scenarios because of its ties to the `floox` instances.
 There were also some areas that were overly complicated: events, multiple stores, "namespaces", etc.